Also available as an ebook from

 In his first true crime memoir, undercover operator Norm Boucher recounts eight months spent infiltrating Vancouver’s heroin scene, a world of paranoia, ripoffs, and violence.
 It is 1983 and the War on Drugs is intensifying.
-From his observer's seat in barrooms, Boucher candidly reveals the lives of heroin addicts who spend each day looking for their next hit.
+From his barroom observer's seat, Boucher candidly reveals the lives of heroin addicts who spend each day looking for their next hit.
 Their dangerous subculture, centred around three gritty hotels on the Granville Strip, becomes Boucher’s domain as he attempts both to gain acceptance in a world far removed from his own and to keep himself safe.

 With Horseplay, decorated RCMP officer Norm Boucher takes readers back to the assignment that shaped his outlook on the role of criminal law enforcement and the human side of addiction as it collides with the ruthlessness of the drug business.

 I pull the heavy door open and see them for the first time, sitting with their backs against the wall, exactly where I was told they would be.
 They throw a short glance at me as I walk past them to a table near the bar.
 I order two drafts.
 I am nervous as hell, but I have worked for weeks to prepare for this, poking needles into the veins of my arms, and building a story to go with it.
 And it finally has meaning.

 It will take time before I get anywhere close to them, so I take a sip of the cold beer, and try to decide who is dirty.
 Rick Crowley is sitting alone and, like the other hypes, no longer pays attention to me.
 I can’t really tell if he or the others are dealing, but it really doesn’t matter because I’m not going to score heroin tonight.
 I’m here for the long run, and I only want to be seen, get a feel for the place, and give them an idea of who I am before I become a threat to them.
 It also feels good just to see their faces.